 Various other notable filmmakers in the category were Pasquale Festa Campanile, Ettore Scola, Luigi Comencini, Steno, Antonio Pietrangeli, Nanni Loy and Lina Wertmüller, and the scriptwriters Age & Scarpelli, Leo Benvenuti, Piero De Bernardi, Rodolfo Sonego, Suso Cecchi d’Amico, as well as Sergio Amidei.

-Here is a selection of 17 films of the Italian comedy, some real masterpieces, over a period of 30 years.
+Here is a selection of movies of the Italian comedy, some real masterpieces, over a period of 30 years.

 Guards and Thieves (1951)

 It’s a comedy from start to finish with only the last 10 minutes of drama.
 Once again, the film manipulates the realism of contemporary Italy with a solid and even detailed characterization of its characters.
 Directed by the duo Monicelli and Steno, it is considered among the best interpretations of Totò.
 It’s a lot of fun, but it’s also with a terrific representation of Italy and Italians.

 Ferdinando Esposito, played by Totò, is a scammer who, with his companion Amilcare, loves to carry out his scams on tourists who visit the Roman Forum.
 After robbing an American of $ 50, he is chased by a policeman, Lorenzo, who allows him to escape.
 In order not to lose his job, Lorenzo has to capture him again.